George Enescu Festival: 1998 – 14th Edition

-In 1998, the anniversary of 40 years from the first International Festival "George Enescu" was celebrated.
-Complementary activities took place in the same time with the international event: recitals and concerts performed during the series "Romanian Music of the 20th century" (with the support of the National Radio Orchestra and the ensembles Archaeus, Concordia, Contraste, Romantica, Trio Modus), series entitled "Bach by Midnight", the International Seminar "George Enescu and the music of the 20th century" and the International Seminar I.A.M.A. with the theme "Development Directions of Managerial Cultural Exchanges".
+In 1998, the anniversary of 40 years since the first International Festival "George Enescu" was celebrated.
+Complementary activities took place at the same time with the international event: recitals and concerts performed during the series "Romanian Music of the 20th century" (with the support of the National Radio Orchestra and the ensembles Archaeus, Concordia, Contraste, Romantica, Trio Modus), series entitled "Bach by Midnight", the International Seminar "George Enescu and the music of the 20th century" and the International Seminar I.A.M.A. with the theme "Development Directions of Managerial Cultural Exchanges".

 Twelve international music troupes participated in this year's edition: the BBC Symphony Orchestra, the Symphony Orchestra from Chicago, the Tonhalle Zurich Orchestra, the French National Orchestra, the Symphony Orchestra from Koln, the Barcelona Symphony Orchestra, The Budapest Festival Orchestra, the Jerusalem Symphony Orchestra, the Moscow Virtuosi Orchestra, The Accademia Nazionale di Santa Cecilia Orchestra from Rome, the Kremarata Baltika Chamber Orchestra and the Alban Berg Quartet.

 From the interprets and soloists present we mention: Viktoria Mullova, Gidon Kremer, Misha Maisky, Peter Donhoe, Peter Zimmermann, Shlomo Minz, Barbara Hendricks, Vladimir Spivakov, Yan Pascal Tortellier, Lawrence Foster, Daniel Barenboim, Lord Yehudi Menuhin, for the last time in front of the Romanian public, the maestro passed the following year.